JIBAR to ZARONIA: Top questions answered

 JIBAR-linked floating rate securities are still being issued and are currently available to the market.

-Once this date is reached, there will be a shift from JIBAR-linked exposures to ZARONIA-linked exposures, with the expectation that JIBAR-linked exposures will be phased out entirely, either via explicit sales of JIBAR-linked positions and purchase of ZARONIA-linked exposures or via a transition process whereby the existing JIBAR-linked contracts switch over to ZARONIA-linked reference rates using fallback methodology wording (which is to be provided by the SARB Market Practitioners Group (MPG) in due course).
+Once this date is reached, there will be a shift from JIBAR-linked exposures to ZARONIA-linked exposures, with JIBAR-linked exposures phased out entirely, either via explicit sales of JIBAR-linked positions and purchase of ZARONIA-linked exposures or via a transition process whereby the existing JIBAR-linked contracts switch over to ZARONIA-linked reference rates using fallback methodology wording (which was provided at the MPG conference).

-Provisionally, the date on which JIBAR will cease to be reported/provided is the 31/12/2026.
-Any contracts still active and referencing JIBAR at this point would need to move over to a ZARONIA-linked equivalent at the next coupon reset date as indicated in the relevant security reference documentation - essentially when the next JIBAR reset rate is determined.
+The date from which JIBAR will cease to be reported/provided is 1 January 2027.
+Any contracts still active and referencing JIBAR at this point will need to move over to a ZARONIA-linked equivalent at the next coupon reset date as indicated in the relevant security reference documentation - essentially when the next JIBAR reset rate is determined.

 What does this mean for JIBAR-linked securities and the market?

-As stated above, any JIBAR-linked securities still active and held after 01/01/2027 will need to be transitioned to an economically equivalent asset with a ZARONIA reference rate, accordingly.
+As stated above, any JIBAR-linked securities still active and held after 1 January 2027 will need to be transitioned to an economically equivalent asset with a ZARONIA reference rate.

-The SARB MPG expects the market to start transitioning well ahead of this date, to avoid market turbulence/disruption with large volume of securities being transitioned in a short space of time.
+The MPG expects the market to start transitioning ahead of this date - to avoid large volumes of securities being transitioned in a short space of time, causing market turbulence.
+This will require a market-wide collaboration across Banks, Buy-Side Asset Managers, Administrators, and Market Facilitators.

 How will repurchases be traded – will these be linked to JIBAR or ZARONIA?